Cleft Lip and Palate

-When an infant’s face develops in the womb, the left and right side grow separately until they eventually join together.
-In some cases, however, proper development does not occur, and the two sides are unable to connect, resulting in a gap.
+When an infant’s face develops in the womb, the left and right sides grow separately until they eventually join together.
+In some cases, proper development does not occur, and the two sides are unable to connect, resulting in a gap.
 This space, often called a cleft, is most common in the upper lip or the roof (palate) of the mouth.
-Clefts cause problems for a child’s appearance and oral function.
-On average, 1 out of 700 children will be born with a cleft lip and/or palate.
+A baby can be born with a cleft lip, a cleft palate, or both.

 The palate, which most people know as the roof of the mouth, helps facilitate proper oral function by separating the nose and mouth.
-The separation ensures that food and air are not traveling between the mouth and nose during eating, speaking, and breathing, which could cause more serious health problems.
-In cases of a cleft, eating, speaking, and breathing are difficult because of the space in the palate.
-Fortunately, oral and maxillofacial surgeons are specially trained to address this condition and help restore oral function.
+The separation ensures that food and air are not traveling between the mouth and nose during eating and breathing, which could cause more serious health problems.

 Similar to cleft palate, a cleft in the lip refers to a gap.
-A cleft lip makes it incredibly difficult for babies to nurse properly, which can then result in nutritional and other problems.
+A cleft lip makes it incredibly difficult for babies to nurse properly, which can result in poor nutrition and other problems.
 Our team can perform surgery when the baby is still young to correct the gap and prevent malnutrition.

 Cleft Lip and Palate Treatment in Springfield and Decatur, IL